Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What’s blue and drops its top all over Los Angeles?
 The answer: our 2015 Audi R8 Spyder.
 Yes sir-ree.
 I got to drive this bad boy of a car for 6 days.
 And needless to say it was pure bliss, save for the fat kid at In and Out who started sh*t with me because I supposedly cut him off.
+If you’d rather have a newer car, take a look at our Lexus RX350 Sport review.
+For more options, you can also take a look at our list of some of the best luxury cars.

 Well for starters it’s a mid engined car.
 Which plops it into supercar status.
 Debatable by some, by I think, despite the less than $200,000 price tag, the R8 is a Supercar.
 And not just because of the way it looks.
 But because of the way it drives and sounds.
 There are two engines to choose from; a V8 or V10.
 The V10 is the way to go, as it guzzles 5.2l of fuel, purrs like a kitten when idle, roars like a lion when it’s angry, and hums like a porn star when it’s cruising at just about any speed.